Fatima’s Story — The Desert of Skins, The Reservoir of Self

 “It’s better to burn out than fade away.” — Neil Young.

 It arrives now for a reason.
 An eclipse in the twelfth house closes karmic threads, the house of endings, hidden enemies, exile, and the unconscious.
-It strips illusion and brings completion where silence once lived.
+It strips away illusion and brings completion where silence once reigned.
 The desert story was that twelfth-house initiation, and today the door is sealed.
 I’ve written the last line of an eighteen-year chapter.

-Virgo at 29°, the anaretic, the fated degree, demands resolution, purification, synthesis.
+Virgo at 29°, the anaretic, the fated degree, demands resolution, purification, and synthesis.
 What I birthed isn’t just writing; it’s the alchemy of an entire cycle.
-I didn’t simply tell a fable; I wove reconciliation of identity, betrayal, and sovereignty into myth beneath a sky that governs closure and hidden power.
+I didn’t simply tell a fable; I wove reconciliation of identity, betrayal, and sovereignty into a myth beneath a sky that governs closure and hidden power.

 The final Virgo eclipse, 27 August 2026, will echo as the last seal on this nodal story.
-By then, I won’t be writing about sovereignty; I will be living it embodied.
-This equinox eclipse cut the final cord to the desert.
+By then, I won’t be writing about sovereignty; I will be living it, embodied.
+This equinox eclipse will cut the final cord to the desert.
 By 2026, the roots will stand above ground, not whispered only underground.

 The Desert of Skins